Wurstelprater: Attractions

 The park is home to over 250 rides and kiosks.
 Among its most notable attractions are two Ferris wheels: the famous Riesenrad, standing at 64.75 metres, which played an important role in The Third Man and Before Sunrise, and the lesser-known Blumenrad, which reaches 45 metres in height.
-The park also features 14 roller coasters, including Wiener Looping, set to open in April 2025.
-In 2023, the Olympia Looping, the world’s largest transportable roller coaster, was temporarily installed.
+The park also features 14 roller coasters, the largest and newest of which is Wiener Looping.
+During select seasons between 2016 to 2025, Olympia Looping, the world’s largest transportable roller coaster, was also temporarily installed.
 The oldest roller coaster is the wooden Auto BergBahn, which opened in 1948.
 Additionally, the park offers two log flumes, multiple ghost trains, bumper cars, a hall of mirrors, a funhouse, pendulum rides, and various chair swing rides, including the Praterturm, which reaches a height of 117 metres.

 In addition, the park features several arcade halls, as well as an indoor skydiving facility and a bowling alley.
 It is also home to a Madame Tussauds wax museum, showcasing lifelike figures of famous personalities, including Mozart and Marie Antoinette.
 The Liliputbahn, a miniature railway, runs through the Prater amusement park.
 Nearby, Kugelmugel, a unique spherical building, has become a landmark in Vienna, known for its history as a self-declared micronation.
 The Planetarium Vienna, located near the park, offers astronomical shows and exhibits, providing an educational experience about space.